Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 In Emacs today, there's no way to find all the callers of a function or macro.
 Most Emacsers just grab their favourite text search tool.

 We can do better.
-It just wouldn't be Emacs without a litle fanatical tool building.
+It just wouldn't be Emacs without a little fanatical tool building.
 How hard can it be?

 ## Parsing